TolgaTatli/Moon/_posts/2016-05-13-phaser-tips-post.md

     //This will do tween the alpha to 1, but is more verbose than just using the string. game.add.tween(text).to( { alpha: text.alpha + 0.5 }, 2000, "Linear", true);
 {% endhighlight %}
+2. When working with pixel art set roundPixels to true to prevent Phaser from rendering graphics at sub pixel locations (which causes blurring)*
+{% highlight javascript %}
+    game.renderer.renderSession.roundPixels = true;
+{% endhighlight %}
+3. When you need to set a property on all children in a Group, don't use a loop, simply use setAll.
+{% highlight javascript %}
+    group.setAll("property.evenSubPropertiesAreSupported", value);
+{% endhighlight %}